crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/hooks.md

  - `post_eval`: Called after the rules have been evaluated.
  - `on_match`: Called after a successful match of a rule.
 If multiple rules, this hook will be called only once.

+## Using hooks

+Hooks are configured in your `appsec-config` file.

+Except for the `on_load` hook, all hooks support a `filter` parameter and an `apply` parameter (`on_load` only has `apply`).

+Both `filter` and `apply` of the same phase have access to the same helpers.

+Except for `on_load`, hooks can be called twice per request: once for in-band processing and once for out-of-band processing, thus it is recommended to use the `IsInBand` and `IsOutBand` variables to filter the hook.

 ### `on_load`